GOP senator to President Trump: Stop claiming 'illegals' cost you popular vote

-An exasperated Republican senator pleaded with President Donald Trump on Tuesday to stop repeating his widely debunked claim that millions of so-called "illegals" cost him the popular vote.
+Exasperated Republican senator Lindsey Graham pleaded with President Donald Trump on Tuesday to stop repeating his widely debunked claim that millions of so-called "illegals" cost him the popular vote.

-'To continue to suggest that the 2016 election was conducted in a fashion that millions of people voted illegally undermines faith in our democracy," Senator Lindsay Graham of South Carolina told reporters in a hallway of the Dirksen Senate Office Building in D.C.
+"To continue to suggest that the 2016 election was conducted in a fashion that millions of people voted illegally undermines faith in our democracy," Graham, of South Carolina, told reporters in a hallway of the Dirksen Senate Office Building in D.C.
 "It's not coming from a candidate for the office, it's coming from the man who holds the office.
 So I am begging the president, share with us the information you have about this or please stop saying it."

 Graham, who along with Senator John McCain, R-Ariz., has been one of Trump's more outspoken Republican critics, said the new president needs to put this issue to rest — for his own good.